The RCPCH is pleased to offer this course at a reduced rate. Please note the fees may be subject to change.

-Dr Elizabeth Allison is a Consultant in Paediatrics and works as medical lead for eating disorders at Sheffield Children’s Hospital NHS Foundation Trust.
+Dr Elizabeth Allison is a Consultant in Paediatrics working as a medical lead for eating disorders at Sheffield Children’s Hospital NHS Foundation Trust and designed and wrote this course.
 She has worked as a Consultant in Paediatrics and Adolescent Medicine at Monash Children’s Hospital in Melbourne, Australia between 2007 and 2014.
 In collaboration with Monash Children’s Emergency Medicine colleagues she is a co-founder of ‘TrekMedic’ a rural outreach clinic in Nepal.
 She developed local guidelines and meal plans for the management of sick patients with Anorexia Nervosa at Bradford and Airedale NHS foundation Trusts and published these in ‘Education and Practice’ edition of Archives of Disease in Childhood in 2017.
 She was an invited speaker and moderator on Eating Disorders at the European Society of Parenteral and Enteral Nutrition (ESPEN) in 2019 and 2020.

-To participate in this online course, you will need access to:
+To participate in this course, you will need access to:

 - Windows or Mac Computer (laptop/desktop or tablet)